OmarMohamed256/Quran_Application/README.md

 # Islami Application

-A nice application to read quran and ahadeth whenever you want
+A nice application to read quran,ahadeth or listen to islamic radio whenever you want

 ## Getting Started